Recently Viewed Topics

 Configuring a Domain Account for Local Audits

-To configure the server to allow logins from a domain account, you should use the Classic security model.
+To configure the server to allow logins from a domain account, use the Classic security model.
 To do this, follow these steps:

 - Open the Start menu and select Run.